gwax/www-gwax/posts/2006/05/a-maturing-party-style.rst

 so I can only assume that I'm, in some ways, growing up, which, incidentally, is lamer than Thor's goat.
-I did manage to get past the non-functional leg aspects of things and think about parties from a more practical standpoint, in which it occured to me that it would have been quite nice if such a party started around 5p or 6p involved cocktails, a meal and more cocktails; wait, that sounds an awful lot like a dinner party now doesn't it.
+I did manage to get past the non-functional leg aspects of things and think about parties from a more practical standpoint, in which it occurred to me that it would have been quite nice if such a party started around 5p or 6p involved cocktails, a meal and more cocktails; wait, that sounds an awful lot like a dinner party now doesn't it.